Ali-RS/jme-vehicles/readme.md

 + More details:
   + Scoring for stunts
   + Simulate damage, brake wear, and tire wear
-  + Sound effects for crashes and squealing tires
+  + Sound effects for crashes, squealing tires, and wind

 See also
 [the project's issue tracker](https://github.com/stephengold/jme-vehicles/issues).